ivy-solutions/Visitry/README.md

 Tests are run in the background with 'npm test'
 To run tests interactively during development:
 1. run the application using 'meteor run'
-2. run the tests using 'npm run-script testtobrowser'
+2. run the tests using 'npm run testtobrowser'
 3. look at http://localhost:3100 to see results.